Seizures in Autism Spectrum Disorder

-Seizures in Autism Spectrum Disorder (ASD)
+Seizures in Autism

 Seizures are a significant concern and are relatively common in individuals with ASD.
-In fact, seizures are the most prevalent neurological disorder associated with ASD.
+In fact seizures are the most prevalent neurological disorder associated with ASD.
 While 1-2% of children in the general population develop epilepsy, the prevalence of epilepsy in ASD is much higher with estimates varying widely from 5% to 38%.
 Some individuals with ASD develop seizures in childhood, some at puberty, and some at adulthood.
 Although the prevalence of seizures by age is not well studied, recent studies suggest the risk of seizure remains high into adulthood.
 Seizures are associated with increased mortality and morbidity in individuals with ASD and are the leading cause of mortality in adults with ASD.
-Certain subgroups of individuals with ASD have a higher risk for developing seizures and epilepsy; these subgroups include individuals with comorbid intellectual disabilities, genetic abnormalities, and/or brain malformations.
+Certain subgroups of individuals with ASD have a higher risk for developing seizures and epilepsy; these subgroups include individuals with comorbid intellectual disabilities, genetic abnormalities and/or brain malformations.

-Diagnosis of seizures in children with autism spectrum disorder
+Diagnosis of Seizures in Children with Autism

 Specific genetic and metabolic syndromes are associated with both ASD and seizures, although most of the time the cause of the seizures is not discovered even after extensive testing.
 However, every child with ASD and seizures should have a comprehensive medical workup for known medical disorders.

-- A genetic workup for all children with ASD and seizures should including a chromosomal microarray for both boys and girls and Fragile X testing for boys and Rett syndrome testing for girls.
+- A genetic workup for all children with ASD and seizures should including a chromosomal microarray for both boys and girls and Fragile X for boys and Rett syndrome testing for girls.

 - Genetic testing for other syndromes should be pursued if characteristics specific to these disorders, such as specific dysmorphic features, are found by the evaluating doctor.
 These syndromes include Tuberous sclerosis complex and Angelman, Prader–Willi, Velocardiofacial and Smith-Lemli-Opitz syndromes.